jonathan-kee/DNS-Container/linux/selfhost-runner/readme.md

 # Future Direction
 - I think when you develop an app around container like docker, you have to make sure it’s still functioning (like docker volume) after you start, stop, restart
 - My self hosted github actions runner expired, try to automate that
+- Try to show how different .env files will affect the app

 # Installation Guide
 Follow the official github documentation: